 But fear not!
-If you used the most basic level of integration, there will be only a small set of changes that you will need to apply to your app.
-However, if you created a custom scanning UI using Microblink SDK or if you used the Templating API to add support for scanning some custom document types, then you will need to be prepared to make some larger changes to your codebase, which may take up to a couple of weeks.
+If you used the most basic level of integration, there's only a small set of changes that you will need to apply to your app.
+However, if you created a custom scanning UI using Microblink SDK or if you used the Templating API to add support for scanning some custom document types, then you will need to be prepared to make some more substantial changes to your codebase, which may take up to a couple of weeks.
 But rest assured, we want the upgrade process to be as easy as possible for you, so don't hesitate to ask our engineering teams if you need help.

 PDF417 Android SDK was released in January along with detailed documentation, followed by the PDF417 iOS SDK release in March.
 These SDKs hopefully served to give you a glimpse of the new Recognizer architecture and a chance to test the new license key formats.

-After we release BlinkInput SDK, the plan is to release the new BlinkID SDK and PhotoPay SDK during May and June.
-However, these releases will depend on the feedback and the number of issues we receive from developers who have tried the new API in BlinkInput or PDF417.
+We have released the new BlinkID SDK in June, and we're planning on releasing PhotoPay SDK sometime during July.
+However, the release date will depend on the number of issues we receive from developers who have tried the new API in BlinkInput or BlinkID.

-Ultimately, we truly hope that you will enjoy using our products with the new API at least as much as we enjoyed creating it for you.
+Ultimately, we truly hope that you will enjoy using our products with the new API as much as we enjoyed creating it for you.

-For feedback and help with integration, please contact us at help.microblink.com.
+For feedback and help with integration, contact us at help.microblink.com.